 Most of the vegetables we sell are pretty familiar to most of our customers, but there are some things we put in our veg boxes that occasionally catch people unawares!
 Below we list a few of the more unusual vegetables you might find in your box from us, together with some notes on what to expect from us regarding more familiar fare such as beetroot, carrots, and peas.

 But first, a word on recipes.
 We try hard to make our veg boxes as varied as possible from week to week, but we do appreciate that they can get a bit samey, especially in the winter and early spring.
 A downside of the “local, seasonal, low impact” food movement is that you just can’t get tomatoes in February.
 But you can get swedes, parsnips and cabbages!
 Lots of them.
 Week after week.
 Therefore, it helps if you have a good stock of recipes to hand in order to introduce a bit of variety into the kitchen.
-If you’re out of inspiration, you could try Laura Washburn’s excellent blog Farm Box Days or the website Veg Box Recipes, or get yourself a copy of the Boxing Clever Cookbook.
+If you’re out of inspiration, you could try Laura Washburn’s excellent blog Farm Box Days or get yourself a copy of the Boxing Clever Cookbook.

 An edible member of the thistle family, we sometimes sell these in the summer this article explains how to cook them.